 The hindgut includes the cecum and colon, where microbial fermentation breaks down fiber into energy for the horse.

-Gut health determines digestion efficiency, nutrient absorption, and overall performance stability.
+Gut health determines digestion efficiency, nutrient absorption, hydration balance, and performance stability.

 Common causes include diet changes, stress, high-starch feeding, dehydration, and intense training demands.

-Digestive efficiency influences energy production, recovery, and metabolic stability during work.
+Digestive efficiency directly influences energy production, recovery, and metabolic stability during work.

-Probiotics can support microbial balance, especially during periods of digestive disruption.
+Probiotics support microbial balance, particularly during periods of digestive disruption or stress.

 All of our situational supplements are designed to work quickly and safely; many are U.S. Patented.
 We use only USP Grade and amino acid chelated minerals.
 Micro-encapsulated probiotics ensure good digestion and fortify the immune system.
 We do not use fillers or binders, and all of our formulas contain 100% active ingredients.